thequietlife/phishing-analysis/fake TechCrunch podcast invite.md

 The calendar invite appears to be a Google calendar invite.
 But the URL actually is a malicious Calendly link.
 The URL is shortened thereby hiding it's true address.
 Once the invite had been accepted the threat actor has access to edit the victim's X account.

 ### Why:
 The threat actor posts as the victim and posts a crypto token promotion (cryptocurrency Signa).
+They get people to buy tokens and then they sell them to make a profit.
+But the people who have bought into it do not make any money.
+Referred to as "pump and dump".

 ### Timeline Analysis: